taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 **Extra step for LUKS-encrypted partitions***

-Again, noted: There have been reports that enabling TRIM decreases encryption strength for LUKS encrypted mountpoints.
+Again, noted: There have been reports that enabling TRIM decreases encryption strength for LUKS-encrypted mountpoints.
 I honestly don't know what this means or why, so do further research if this is a concern.

 Take a look at your block device again with `lsblk --discard`.
 Mine looks like this...